Fear Is the Wrong Fuel for Entrepreneur Mental Health

 This simple act of naming the fear can have a powerful effect.

-We might begin to see that fear is not serving us in the way we thought it was.
-In fact, fear might be getting in the way of the outcome we most desire.
+You might begin to see that fear is not serving you in the way you thought.
+In fact, it might be getting in the way of the outcome you most desire.

-As leaders, we might also be inviting our teams, investors, families, or friends to also stare at the wall.
+And as leaders, we might be inviting our teams, investors, and families to stare at it with us.

 The antidote to fear is love.